-Although, several loan types including conventional loans and government-backed loans also have seller credit limit, typically between 3% and 10%, there are occasions where a borrower may use seller credit to pay off the closing costs completely and may even use the excess creatively to ease payment burden (such as prepayment of homeowners insurance).
+Although several loan types including conventional loans and government-backed loans also have a seller credit limit, typically between 3% and 10%, there are occasions where a borrower may use seller credit to pay off the closing costs completely and may even use the excess creatively to ease payment burden (such as prepayment of homeowners insurance).

 Using Gift Funds and Down-Payment Assistance to Obtain a zero-down mortgage through the FHA

 FHA loans are the most popular type of home loan used by first-time buyers.
-The 3.5% down payment can be a gift from a friend or family member allowing you to put 0 down.
+The 3.5% down payment can be a gift from a friend or family member, allowing you to put 0 down.
 While the FHA allows gift funds from a wide array of donors such as family members, charitable organizations, religious institutions, employers, or state-run down payment-assistance programs, Fannie Mae only allows gifts from relatives (by blood or marriage) on its HomeReady program.

 You have the ability to have your down payment and FHA closing costs paid for my gift funds.
 This effectively makes low down mortgages potential 100% financing loans if a borrower can find a donor.